Amar pelos dois: Commercial performance

 "Amar pelos dois" achieved commercial success, particularly in Europe.
-In Portugal, the song reached number one on the singles chart compiled by the Associação Fonográfica Portuguesa (AFP) after its victory in the Eurovision Song Contest 2017.
-On the Portuguese download chart, the track debuted at number four, after winning Festival da Canção.
+In Portugal, the song entered the singles chart at number 38 after winning Festival da Canção 2017 and remained on the chart for two weeks.
+Later, it re-entered the chart at number three.
+It climbed to number one the following week, after its victory in the Eurovision Song Contest 2017.
+The track debuted at number four on the Portuguese digital chart.
 The following week, it climbed to number three, and ultimately topped the chart.
 It received a platinum certification by the Associação Fonográfica Portuguesa (AFP) for selling over 10,000 units.

-In the rest of Europe, "Amar pelos dois" appeared on several charts, topping the charts in both Finland and the Netherlands, peaking at number three in Luxembourg, Norway and Sweden, four in Denmark, five in Greece, six in Belgium, and 31 in the United Kingdom.
-On other singles charts, the song was a chart topper in Iceland, peaked at number six in Switzerland, eight in Hungary, and 22 in Austria.
-In France, it reached number four, and in Spain, "Amar pelos dois" debuted at number one.
+Elsewhere in Europe, "Amar pelos dois" appeared on several digital charts, peaking at number one in Finland, the Netherlands and Spain, while peaking inside the top ten in Belgium, Denmark, France, Greece, Luxembourg, Norway and Sweden.
+The song also appeared on various singles charts, reaching the top ten in Hungary and Switzerland, as well as the top 40 in other countries.

 In the United States, "Amar pelos dois" peaked at number seven on the Billboard World Digital Songs chart, as one of the best-performing international digital singles.

 Live performances

 Salvador and Luísa Sobral, the latter of which composed "Amar pelos dois", first appeared on radio stations RFM and Rádio Comercial on 8 and 14 March 2017, respectively.
 On 2 May of that year, Salvador Sobral's performance for Spain Calling International became available on RTVE's website.
 On 25 May 2017, the Sobral siblings performed on RTP1's talk show Agora Nós.
 Sobral performed alongside Brazilian singer Caetano Veloso at the Eurovision Song Contest 2018, on 12 May of that year.
 On 31 October 2018, Sobral performed the song at the aRi[t]mar Awards in Santiago de Compostela, Spain.
-Sobral performed "Amar pelos dois" at his Excuse Me Tour and Paris, Lisboa Tour.
+Sobral has performed "Amar pelos dois" at his international tours.